-How to Host a Website: 4 Simple Steps and Why You Need Web Hosting, and Tips to Choose It
+How to Host a Website: 5 Simple Steps, Why You Need Web Hosting, and Tips to Choose It

 How to Host a Website – Video Guide